-Note 2: An authorized user can retrieve the billing files from the closedNotSent and closedSent directories.
+Note 2: A root user can retrieve the billing files from the closedNotSent and closedSent directories.
 However, this action affects the integrity of the billing system, since the files are not get marked "closed sent" and storage problems will occur.